Skip to content

 The Water Corporation Cost Reality

-Our local partners will identify all available incentive programs during your site assessment and assist with the application process to maximize your savings.
+Our local partners will identify which current water-efficiency programs your facility may qualify for during your site assessment and help with any application process.

 Stay Ahead of Water Corporation Restrictions

 Water restrictions periodically impact Perth.
-Laundries with recycling systems are better positioned to maintain operations during restrictions while demonstrating environmental leadership.
+Laundries with recycling systems are better positioned to maintain operations during restrictions.

 Perth's Drought Reality